It’s a question that makes us dig deeper into who we are. “ Why is music important to human beings?” Maybe it’s just like breathing.

 So, why is music important?
 Music is ancient, most of us know this.
 Music played the largest part in the raw beginnings of the human language.

-Before the articulation of words, there were sounds which closely mimicked song.
+Before the articulation of words, there were sounds which closely mimicked the song.
 Even now, as we talk to our newborn babies, we use “sing-song” voices and cute sounds instead of structured sentences.

 Stimulation from birth